-In view of the opposite directions of the energy cascades in 2D and 3D, the trends seen in our simulations strongly suggest that nonradial kinetic energy available on large scales, not on small scales, assists the development of an explosion by the neutrino-heating mechanism.
-This explains why 2D models with higher angular resolution tend to explode earlier and thus at higher values of the mass-accretion rate than less resolved models.
+Our analysis of the spectral properties of turbulence thus further strengthens our view that the trends seen in our simulations strongly suggest that nonradial kinetic energy available on large scales, not on small scales, assists the development of an explosion by the neutrino-heating mechanism.
+This explains why 2D models with higher angular resolution tend to explode earlier and thus at higher values of the massaccretion rate than less resolved models.
 On the other hand, the energy "drain" by vortex motions on ever smaller scales -with the same reservoir of pumping energy per unit mass being available from accretion and neutrino heating- disfavors explosions in better resolved 3D models.